 Philip K. Dick in “Second Variety” and Do Androids Dream of Electric Sheep? foretold the future of technological advances decades before the technology even existed.
-Ray Bradbury in his infamous novel Fahrenheit 451 has augured a prophecy as well.
+Ray Bradbury in his infamous novel Fahrenheit 451 has augured a prophecy.

 Fahrenheit 451 first appeared in Galaxy Science Fiction under the title “The Fireman” in 1950 and was later turned into a novel three years later.